dweser/PedestrianDM/README.md

 ```bash
 	> make
 ```
-The compiler will create the executable file `./PedestrianDM` in the directory `bin`.
+The compiler will create the executable file `PedestrianDM` in the directory `bin`.
 By default, the makefile uses the *g++* compiler with MacOS version detection to avoid Clang.

 ## Program execution